bryanliujiang/SHF-Cardea-Parser/README.md

 to detect and warn if patient first and last names are swapped, which might indicate a possible duplicate.
-Defining these criteria cannot be done through the program interface but must require editing the source code itself, which is explained later in the manual (see Functions and Assets; `track_duplicates_including_this()`).
+Defining these criteria cannot be done through the program interface but must require editing the source code itself, which is explained in the manual (see Functions and Assets in the manual; `track_duplicates_including_this()`).
 Once duplicates in the document are handled, a finalized output file is produced and ready to be accepted by Cardea.